AMRC-FactoryPlus/amrc-connectivity-stack/acs-edge/docs/edge-split.md

 The driver MUST NOT publish data packets when the most recent message published to this topic is anything other than `UP`.

+    fpEdge1/Conn/active

+The driver subscribes to this topic.
+All messages MUST be a single string, either `ONLINE` or `OFFLINE`, indicating whether the Edge Agent expects this driver to be active.
+On receipt of an `ONLINE` status, the driver MUST publish its current status to its `status` topic.
+On receipt of an `OFFLINE` status, the driver MUST discard any configuration and revert to `READY` status, and SHOULD disconnect from its data sources if possible.

     fpEdge1/Conn/conf

 The driver subscribes to this topic.
 The Edge Agent MUST publish the